seL4/docs/Tutorials/index.md

 ## List of tutorials

-### Tutorial tutorial
+### Introduction tutorial

+Before starting tutorials, make sure that you have read through the [Prerequisites](#prerequisites) and in particular [Doing the tutorials](#doing-the-tutorials).

-Before any other tutorial, do the hello-world tutorial:
+Then, before any other tutorial, do the hello-world tutorial:

 {%- for t in tutorials %}
 {%- if t.tutorial-order contains '0-hello' %}